mittsq/dodgypilot/readme.md

 2. No FCW (FCW & AEB handled by Driver Support ECU + SDSU).
 3. Includes ripped off but modified version of dragonpilot's "cruise speed override" function.
 4. No pings to comma servers.
-5. Allows more aggressive braking.
+5. Keep factory LDA on Toyota/Lexus when openpilot is not enabled.
 6. Allows driver to use the accelerator.
 7. Measurement / Status readings
 8. Headlight + Combo Metre based display brightness, similar to vehicle's factory behaviour.
 9. Darker UI stolen from @rav4kumar.
-10. Keep factory LDA on Toyota/Lexus when openpilot is not enabled.

 ## Credits
 Icon partially thanks to FallOutGirl9001 on DeviantArt.